anmoldhanvijay/SOSL_GetFlowList/README.md

 SELECT Id, MasterLabel, Description, ProcessType, Status, CreatedDate, LastModifiedDate FROM Flow WHERE status != 'active' AND ProcessType = 'WorkFlow' (there is no inactive status in Process builder or flow that why no possible to get directly inactive)

+SELECT ProcessType, Label FROM FlowDefinitionView WHERE IsActive !=true  AND ProcessType = WorkFlow